 Fundamental attribution error.
-In social psychology, the fundamental attribution error, also known as the correspondence bias or attribution effect, is the tendency for people to place an undue emphasis on internal characteristics (personality) to explain someone else's behavior in a given situation rather than considering the situation's external factors.
+In social psychology, fundamental attribution error (FAE), also known as correspondence bias or attribution effect, is the tendency for people to under-emphasize situational explanations for an individual's observed behavior while over-emphasizing dispositional and personality-based explanations for their behavior.

 Handling those situations that involve the good news like finishing early and under budget a relatively easy to handle.
 The situations that involve managing the project that will be late and over budget due to a team members poor performance, are much more challenging.
 There the project manager needs to focus on changing behavior not punishing the team member.
 An important part of a project manager’s job is setting norms of behavior and conduct so the team works together effectively and efficiently.
+The PM must deliver effective criticism when norms are not followed.
 Theconversation.
 Employees want more feedback.

 Gen Y employees in particular, want constant feedback.
 Try FeedForward Instead of Feedback.
 Taxonomy of Feedback & FeedForward.
 The Ideal Praise-to-Criticism Ratio - Jack Zenger and Joseph Folkman.
 By Jack Zenger and Joseph Folkman | 8:00 AM March 15, 2013 Which is more effective in improving team performance: using positive feedback to let people know when they’re doing well, or offering constructive comments to help them when they’re off track?

 New research suggests that this is a trick question.
 The answer, as one might intuitively expect, is that both are important.
 But the real question is — in what proportion?
 The research, conducted by academic Emily Heaphy and consultant Marcial Losada, examined the effectiveness of 60 strategic-business-unit leadership teams at a large information-processing company.
 So, while a little negative feedback apparently goes a long way, it is an essential part of the mix.